rust-lang/book/src/ch08-03-hash-maps.md

 Just like vectors, hash maps store their data on the heap.
 This `HashMap` has keys of type `String` and values of type `i32`.
 Like vectors, hash maps are
 homogeneous: all of the keys must have the same type, and all of the values must have the same type.
+While both collections enforce homogeneous types, they differ in when types must be specified.
+Vectors require type annotations when empty because they allocate memory immediately.
+HashMaps can infer types from the first insertion since they allocate memory lazily.

 ### Accessing Values in a Hash Map